Finance

 What does finance mean in business?

-In business, finance involves raising capital, managing company funds, analyzing financial performance, and making strategic investment decisions.
+In business, finance involves raising capital, managing company funds, analysing financial performance, and making strategic investment decisions.
 It ensures that businesses have the necessary resources to operate, expand, and compete in the market.
-Finance professionals work to optimize financial health, drive profitability, and support the long-term success of the business.
+Finance professionals work to optimise financial health, drive profitability, and support the long-term success of the business.